Let’s review the main functional design objectives that a #Blockchain should have.

 We want to prevent some central server to host the whole chain, distributing data and copies of it among participants.
 In here all nodes have a complete copy of the whole chain.
 Notice you can still have distributed data with centralized access.

-Some networks are distributed by centralized: Napster kept the list of the files in the central server and the logic to maintain the network, making it easier to delete.
+Some #networks are distributed but centralized. #Napster kept the list of the files in the central server and the logic to maintain the network, making it easier to delete.

-The problem now becomes the consensus algorithm.
-To prevent several nodes from modifying data at the same time, you have 1 random node to change and the rest take ‘their truth’ from that point (a point that changes every time).
+To prevent several nodes from modifying data at the same time, you have 1 random node to write the data, and the rest take that ‘as truth’ from that point (a point that changes every time).
 This algorithm resides in each node.